rusini/life10-benchmarks/README.md

 realized how _bizarre_ are the similarities (and differences) between programming languages.

 The choice of languages is made due to the following:
-  * These are all dynamically-typed programming languages (except C++, which is included for reference purposes)
+  * These are all dynamically typed programming languages (except C++, which is included for reference purposes).
-  * The implementations have relatively lightweight installation packages for Unix-like systems (again, except for C++ ;-)
+  * The implementations have relatively lightweight installation packages for Unix-like systems (again, except for C++ ;-).

 For a performance comparison report, refer to [Benchmarks.md](Benchmarks.md).
 The graph is in [Benchmarks.png](Benchmarks.png):